Stantoncomet/burt-programming/README.md

 }
 ```

-**Misc**
+#### Misc
 Some other things to note.
 - Always try to write numbers in their numerical form, rather than their word form.

-When commenting on a chunk of code, put the comment *above* the code.
+- When commenting on a chunk of code, put the comment *above* the code.
 When commenting on just a line, like setting a variable, you can write the comment in-line.
+Or do whatever feels right, as long as it's clear.

 ## Misc
 - https://projecthub.arduino.cc/Arduino_Scuola/joystick-controlled-rc-car-338a83 (???)